-CAR-T has been hailed as a cure for cancer, but what really is this miraculous technology and what can we actually expect when it reaches the market?
+CAR-T therapy has been hailed as a cure for cancer, but what really is this “miraculous technology” and what can we actually expect from it?

 “CAR therapy is at the same time cell therapy, gene therapy, and immunotherapy.
 It represents a radical departure from all forms of medicine in existence until now,” Michel Sadelain, co-founder of Juno Therapeutics, told The Scientist.

-The most common procedure for CAR-T therapy consists in the extraction of T-cells from the own patient, which are then genetically modified and expanded in vitro.
-Finally, they are reinfused into the patient ready to fight the tumor.
+The most common procedure for CAR-T cell therapy starts with the extraction of T cells from the own patient, a process called leukapheresis.
+The T cells are then genetically modified to express a CAR and expanded in vitro.
+Finally, they are reinfused into the patient, ready to fight the tumor.

-Checkpoint inhibitors have already been incredibly successful.
-The drugs inhibit the mechanism that tumor cells use to inhibit T-cell activity and overcome the immune system.
-CAR-T goes one step further and engineers the T-cell itself to enhance the immune response against a specific tumor antigen.
+Immunotherapies based on checkpoint inhibitors have already been successful.
+They block a mechanism that tumor cells use to hide from T cells.
+Immunotherapies based on CAR-T cells go one step further by engineering the T cells themselves to enhance the response from the immune system against a specific tumor antigen.

-CAR-T clinical trials have shown huge remission rates, of up to 94% in severe forms of cancer, which is particularly impressive considering most of the trials recruit patients that have not responded to all other available treatments for their form of cancer.
-These preliminary results have fed the expectations of patients and investors alike, but it’s important to remember that the therapy also has flaws.
+CAR-T clinical trials have shown huge remission rates, of up to 94%, in severe cancer types.
+This is particularly impressive considering most CAR-T clinical trials recruit cancer patients that have not responded to many if not all other available treatments.
+These results have fed the expectations of patients and investors alike, but it’s important to remember that the therapy can also have flaws.

-These results mostly come from the most studied application of CAR-T, which targets the CD19 antigen found in B-cells.
-The companies leading the development of CAR-T all target the CD19 antigen to treat B-cell malignancies, which include several forms of lymphoma and leukemia.
+These results mostly come from the most studied application of CAR-T cells, which targets the CD19 antigen found in B-cells.
+All the leading CAR-T companies target the CD19 antigen to treat B-cell malignancies, which include several forms of lymphoma and leukemia.

 “The initial furor and excitement of CAR-T has led to extensive and rapid clinical development in the CD19 target space,” says David Gilham, R&D VP at Celyad.
 “Research is busy catching up at the moment, in particular concerning toxicity.
 The lack of good preclinical models hampers this work, but with clinical samples available, ongoing investigations are now closer to identifying the underlying mechanisms and further refining the approach.”

-Despite severe side-effects and several deaths in clinical trials, some argue that CAR-T therapy is worth the risk when a patient has not responded to any other available treatments.
-But others are already developing improved versions of CAR-T that are safer for the patients.
+Despite severe side effects and several deaths in clinical trials, some argue that CAR-T therapy is worth the risk when a patient does not respond to any other available treatments.
+But some players are already developing improved CAR-T cells that are safer for patients.

-Cellectis originally developed UCART19, now licensed to Servier and Pfizer.
-It’s a CAR-T therapy with a switch control system that only activates the engineered cells when rapamycin is present.
-The therapy is in Phase I and has already saved two babies with aggressive forms of leukemia.
-Bellicum Pharmaceuticals, in the US, is developing a similar technology called GoCAR-T that requires rimiducid for CAR-T cell activation.
+One of them is Cellectis, in France.
+Its CAR-T therapy UCART19, now licensed to Servier and Pfizer, includes a switch control system that only activates the engineered T cells when the patient is given the drug rapamycin.
+The therapy is in Phase I, after saving two babies with aggressive forms of leukemia in compassionate cases.
+Bellicum Pharmaceuticals, in the US, is developing a similar technology called GoCAR-T that requires the drug rimiducid for CAR-T cell activation.

-For its part, Celyad is developing a version of CAR-T that makes T-cells express Natural Killer Receptors (NKRs).
-“It’s disruptive because NKR-2 binds to 8 different ligands that are expressed on above 80% of solid and hematological malignancies,” said Christian Homsy, CEO and co-founder of Celyad.
+For its part, Celyad is developing a version of CAR-T that makes engineered T cells express natural killer receptors (NKRs).
+“It’s disruptive because NKR-2 binds to 8 different ligands that are expressed on above 80% of solid and hematological malignancies,” says Christian Homsy, CEO and co-founder of Celyad.
 “We’ve started one of the largest and broadest trials in the sector, targeting 7 indications.”

 The technology promises a faster and cheaper approach to CAR-T, but developing an off-the-shelf therapy is a “scientifically challenging avenue” according to Celyad’s CEO Christian Homsy.

-“I doubt that allogeneic CAR-T can be a real off-the-shelf therapy,” he commented.
+“I doubt that allogeneic CAR-T can be a real off-the-shelf therapy,” he told me.
 “There are still some significant scientific challenges with regards to immunology, as well as manufacturing, transportation, traceability and banking solutions necessary to reach the scale needed for widespread patient treatment.”

-As you can appreciate, there’s plenty going on in the CAR-T space.
-The technology is not perfect yet, but it offers hope for patients that had none before.
-Whoever makes it first to the market will open the way for better alternatives to come in the next years.
+The challenges are many, and the technology is clearly not perfect yet, but CAR-T cells offer hope for patients that had none before.
+With the first therapies already in the market, the way is open for more and better alternatives to arrive in the next few years.

 Images from CI Photos /Shutterstock; Kite Pharma; Klebanoff et al. (2014) Nature Reviews Clinical Oncology 11, 685–686; Bellicum Pharmaceuticals